As Tulsa’s leading rodent control and extermination company, we treat your lawn and home to eliminate destructive rodents.

 - Swim as far as a 1/2 mile in open water and tread water for up to three days; travel in sewer lines even against substantial current and dive through water plumbing traps

-- Gnaw through a variety of materials including lead sheeting, cinderblock, aluminum sheetings, glass and improperly cured concrete.
+- Gnaw through a variety of materials, including lead sheeting, cinderblock, aluminum sheetings, glass, and improperly cured concrete.

 Rat Extermination: Rodenticide

 When high pest rodent populations require removal or structures and commodities are at risk from rodent attack, rodenticides can play a useful management role.